QuinnyPig/conflicts/README.md

 If you get really stuck, run `git reset --hard origin/master` to throw away your work and start back from a clean version of the master branch.

+# Append conflict

+The `append-conflict/left` and `append-conflict/right` branches contain a common variation on edit conflicts, where the changes on both branches are at the end of the file (and there's no trailing context).
+The left branch appends the line '- Toys for Bob' and the right branch appends the line '- Cookies'.

+The process for testing this conflict is as above.

+# Edit-move conflict

+Edit-move conflicts are a kind of "tree" conflict, where branches make incompatible changes to the structure of the project rather than to the contents of files.
+The `edit-move/left` branch changes the line "- Ham" for "- Bacon" as above, while the right branch changes the name of the file from "groceries.txt" to "grocery-list.txt".

+Git will automatically resolve this kind of conflict:

+    $ git checkout master -b t
+    $ git merge edit-move/left
+    $ git merge edit-move/right
+    Merge made by recursive.
+     groceries.txt => grocery-list.txt |    0
+     1 files changed, 0 insertions(+), 0 deletions(-)
+     rename groceries.txt => grocery-list.txt (100%)

+Note that after this merge, grocery-list.txt still contains the line "- Bacon" from the left branch.

 # A note about branch stability

 To keep the history of this repository simple and easy-to-follow, I regularly